-OBS, also known as OBS Studio, is one of the most powerful recording software right now.
-Whether you’re looking to record gameplay for your YouTube videos, or for any other reason, OBS is a great software to use.
-In this article, we will learn how to record in OBS, and how much storage space you need for your recordings.
+OBS Studio is one of the most powerful recording software right now.
+Whether you’re looking to record screen gameplay for your YouTube videos, or just clips to show your friends, OBS is an effective free option.
+In this article, we will cover how to record in OBS, and how much storage space you need for your recordings.

 Here are the steps you need to take in order to record your computer screen on OBS:

 Download and install OBS.
 Then, choose whether you are on Windows, MacOS, or Linux.